-1989.
+After DuPont's report, no more research was done to see if this alleged relationship between drugs and crime existed, not on part of prohibitionists.
+This was confirmed by Benjamin H. Renshaw in 1989.
 Working in the Department of Justice, he had access to the Drug Enforcement Agency's library in Washington where he was investigating this connection.
-He ended up with nothing and after looking at reports and numbers, he realized that it was not because the DEA did not have the capacity but because they did not want to know more about this relationship.181
+He ended up with nothing and after looking at reports and numbers, he realized that it was not because the DEA did not have the capacity but because they did not want to know more about this relationship.175

-Renshaw was not the first and he would not be the last to condemn the failure to fact-check premises.182 But the will to ignorance aside, there are others who have looked at this connection and who have come to conclusions unfavourable of prohibition.
-To mention a few, Jeffrey A Miron, an economist at Harvard, presents evidence that suggest otherwise in his book Drug War Crimes: The Consequences of Prohibition, and a study done by Jonathan Shelder and Jack Block attests to the same.183 These findings indicate that problem drug use is a symptom, not a cause, of personal and social maladjustment, and the same conclusion was drawn in a study paid for by NIDA in 1993.184
+Renshaw was not the first and he would not be the last to criticize prohibitionists for failure to fact-check premises.176 But their will to ignorance aside, there are others who have looked at this connection and who have come to the opposite conclusion.
+To mention a few, Jeffrey A Miron, an economist at Harvard, presents evidence that suggest otherwise in his book Drug War Crimes: The Consequences of Prohibition and a study done by Jonathan Shelder and Jack Block attests to the same.177 Their findings indicate that problem drug use is a symptom, not a cause, of personal and social maladjustment, and the same conclusion was drawn in a study paid for by NIDA in 1993.178

-That drug abuse, just as alcohol abuse, is a symptom of psychological and social issues is therefore documented.
-It has only been ignored because, if scientists such as these are right, drug prohibition-not drug use-is responsible for the generation of crime.185
+That drug abuse, just as alcohol abuse, is a symptom of deep-seated psychological and social issues is therefore well-documented.
+It has only been ignored by prohibitionists because, if scientists such as these are right, then drug prohibition-not drug use-is responsible for the generation of crime.179